4n4ru/CI-PP3-FairyBot/README.md

 ### Retrieve Saved Story
 - Offers an option to choose if you want to display a saved story
-- Propmpts for user id if the option is chosen and displays the relevant story
+- Prompts for user id if the option is chosen and displays the relevant story
 - User stories covered: 6, 9

 <details><summary>Retrieve saved story</summary>